bitpay/bitcore/README.md

 npm install bitcore
 ```

 It is a collection of objects useful to bitcoin applications; class-like idioms are enabled via [Soop](https://github.com/gasteve/soop).
-In most cases, a developer will require the object's class directly:
+In most cases, a developer will require the object's class directly.
+For instance:
 ```
+var bitcore = require('bitcore');
-var Address = require('bitcore/Address');
+var Address = bitcore.Address;
+var Transaction = bitcore.Transaction;
+var PeerManager = bitcore.PeerManager;
 ```

 #Examples